-For years, people have used cranberry products (usually cranberry juice) to prevent and help cure urinary tract infections (UTIs).
-This is because it is thought cranberries contain a substance that prevent bacteria from sticking to the walls of the bladder, which may prevent bladder and other UTIs.
+For years, people have used cranberry products (usually juice) to prevent urinary tract infections (UTIs).
+This is because it is thought that cranberries contain a substance that prevents bacteria from sticking to the walls of the bladder, and that this might prevent UTIs.
+But do they actually work?

-- Many people in the studies stopped drinking the juice, suggesting that it may be unacceptable to consume in the long term.
+- many people in the studies stopped drinking the juice, suggesting that it may be unacceptable to consume in the long term for many people

 - Using cranberry products to prevent UTIs may be expensive.

-- Cranberries may interact with some medicines such as warfarin.
+- Cranberries may interact with some medicines, such as warfarin and/or aspirin.5

 - Jepson RG, et al Cranberries for preventing urinary tract infections Cochrane Database of Systematic Reviews.
 2012